prestsoftware/prest/docs/src/index.rst

 Introduction
 ------------

-Prest is an open-source and user-friendly desktop application.
+Prest is an open-source desktop application for behavioural revealed-preference analysis.

 It can be used to analyze choice datasets created by experiments or surveys in economics or psychology.